Pretraining in Actor-Critic Reinforcement Learning for Locomotion: Conclusion

 \section{Conclusion}

 To summarize, we have presented a method for warm-starting the RL training process in actor-critic algorithms, targeted for robotic motion control.
 Our proposed approach leverages a network architecture based on a Proprioceptive Inverse Dynamics Model (PIDM) that is pretrained using exploration-based data from a specific robot embodiment.
-In contrast to related work, our modeling of the problem addresses the sim-to-real gap in robotics by working with noise and other domain randomization techniques.
-Our modular architecture functions as a drop-in replacement, without hyperparameter tuning, for any task on the pretrained robot embodiment.
-We demonstrate on seven diverse RL tasks with a quadrupedal robot that we can \textbf{improve the final performance by $\mathbf{7.5}$\%, and enhance sample efficiency by $\mathbf{40.1}$\%}.
-We also provide ablation studies to motivate our design choices and numerous empirical insights into the inner workings of our method.
-Future work can focus on optimizing model design to reduce the network size further and incorporating network architectures that are more adept at working with time-series data.
+Our modular architecture functions as a drop-in replacement without hyperparameter tuning, facilitating learning diverse tasks with the robot embodiment of pretraining.
+We demonstrate on 9 diverse RL environments with 2 quadrupedal robots and 1 humanoid robot that we can improve the final performance by \overallperfimpro, and enhance sample efficiency by \overallseimpro.
+Our approach is generic and consistently outperforms random initialization when trained on sufficiently large pretraining datasets, making it a versatile and broadly applicable technique.
+We also provide ablation studies to motivate our design choices and extensive empirical insights into the inner workings of our method.
+Future work will focus on incorporating articulation-aware inductive biases into architectural design, as well as progressively leveraging new data to finetune pretrained PIDM, thereby better supporting continuous learning.